abbottd6/FleetFinder/README.md

 # FleetFinder
-Companion website and app for star citizen
+Companion website and app for star citizen.
+It's a work in progress.